vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 _Ativijayaikādaśī_- on śukla Ekādaśī with Punarvasu-nakṣatra, for a year ( gift of a _prastha_ of sesame); Hari; HV.
 I. 1147 (from Vi.
 Dh.)

-_Adāridrya-ṣaṣṭhi_-On ṣaṣṭhi ( either fast or ekabhakta &c.); for one year; Bhāskarapūjā; HV I. 626-627 ( quotes four verses of Skanda ); the performer omits oil and salt and feeds brāhmana on rice boiled with milk and sugar; no one in family is born poor or becomes poor.
+_Adāridrya-ṣaṣṭhi_-On ṣaṣṭhi ( either fast or ekabhakta &c.); for one year; Bhāskarapūjā; HV I. 626-627 ( quotes four verses of Skanda ); the performer omits oil and salt and feeds brāhmaṇa on rice boiled with milk and sugar; no one in family is born poor or becomes poor.

 _Adhimāsa_-( intercalary month ); its _nirṇaya_ and _kr̥tya_; HK 26–66, KV 113–168, NS 9-15, SmK 520–529, PC 12-31, VKK 231-236, KR 536–539.